livecycle/preevy/site/docs/integrations/docker-extension.md

   Livecycle Docker extension is integrated with Preevy CLI and Livecylce services.
   Using the CLI, you can provision remote ephemeral environments that can be used in addtion to sharing local environments.
   This functionality can also be used in the CI to provision ephemeral environment for Pull Requests.
-  Livecycle add additonal layers of management, collaboration, review and debugging on top of shared environments.
+  Livecycle adds additonal layers of management, collaboration, review and debugging on top of shared environments.
 </details>

 <details>